• Menu

 • During the Elimination Period and the next 24 months of Sickness or accidental injury, more than 80% of Your Predisability Earnings at Your Own Occupation from any employer in Your Local Economy.

 Benefits Paid?
-MetLife approved Short Term Disability benefits for Randall for the period between April 15, 2013, through May 6, 2013, but communicated to Randall on June 15, 2013, that benefits would not be approved beginning May 7, 2013.
+MetLife approved short-term disability benefits for Randall from April 15, 2013, through May 6, 2013, but communicated to Randall on June 15, 2013, that benefits would not be approved beginning May 7, 2013.

 Issues: The Court determined whether Randall “was entitled to benefits based on the evidence in the administrative record and ‘other evidence as might be admissible… .”